Heating system - which one is best for you?

 - You own a property where it is possible to install geothermal collectors, probes, or an air-to-water heat pump.

-- You also want to use the unit for cooling in summer.
+- You want to use the device for cooling in summer as well.

 - You have underfloor heating or oversized radiators.

 With fuel cell technology, both heat and electricity can be generated.
 This contributes to a high degree of self-sufficiency, as electricity can be used by the residents themselves or fed into the public electricity grid.
-In total, up to 40% energy can be saved this way.
-Since the hydrogen required for the operation of the Viessmann heating system is obtained from gas, a suitable connection is an important prerequisite.
+In total, up to 40% energy can be saved in this way.
+Since the hydrogen required for the operation of Viessmann heating systems is obtained from gas, a suitable connection is an important prerequisite.
 It is also important that electricity and heat generation occur in parallel.
 To produce sufficient power, heat consumption must be correspondingly high.
-Therefore, it is advisable to have a buffer tank for storing surplus heat.
-With a buffer tank, the heating system is also suitable for single-family homes with regulated heat requirements.
+Therefore, a buffer tank is recommended for storing excess heat.
+With a buffer tank, the heating system is also suitable for single-family homes with a regulated heat demand.

-Heat and electricity generation - a sensible decision if...
+Heat and electricity generation – a reasonable decision if...

 - You heat with gas or have a gas connection

-- You want to generate heat and electricity with a modern heating system
+- You want to produce heat and electricity with a modern heating system

 - You want greater independence from your electricity supplier

 Solar thermal energy uses freely available solar energy as a heat source.
-Solar thermal systems are suitable for domestic hot water preparation or as a support for the heating system.
-It is not possible to provide the entire heat supply here.
-However, the savings potential is impressive: 60 percent of thermal energy can be saved annually if hot water preparation is provided, and approximately 30 percent if a combined central heating support system is provided.
+Solar thermal systems are suitable for domestic hot water preparation or as a supplement to a heating system.
+It is not possible to provide the entire heat supply.
+However, the savings potential is impressive: 60 percent of heating energy can be saved annually if hot water preparation is provided, and about 30 percent if a combined central heating support system is provided.
 By reducing the use of fossil fuel heating systems, both energy costs and CO₂ emissions can be reduced.
-However, for the investment to be worthwhile, the roof must be unshaded and oriented to the south, west, or east.
+However, for the investment to pay off, the roof must be unshaded and oriented to the south, west, or east.

-Solar thermal energy - a sensible decision if...
+Solar thermal energy – a reasonable decision if...

-- You want to use solar energy for water heating or as a supplementary energy source for your heating system.
+- You want to use solar energy for water heating or as an additional energy source for your heating system.

 - You own a house with an unshaded roof surface facing south, west, or east.